Main applications are accepted online between 01 August and 10 August 2022.

-Applicants may be admitted to the University of Malta Junior College if they are in possession of six (6) passes in the Secondary Education Certification (SEC) Examination or, when applicable, their equivalent at Grade 5/C or better.
+Applicants may be admitted to the University of Malta Junior College if they are in possession of any six (6) passes in the Secondary Education Certification (SEC) Examination or, when applicable, their equivalent at Grade 5/C or better.
 The subjects MUST INCLUDE one of the following subjects: English Language, Maltese or Mathematics.
-Students missing one or two subjects from Maltese, English Language or Mathematics must attend preparatory classes at the Junior College in order to satisfy the General Entry Requirements of the University of Malta as specified in Regulation 12 of the Admissions Regulations, 2016.
+Students missing one or two subjects from Maltese, English Language or Mathematics are expected to attend preparatory classes at the Junior College in order to satisfy the General Entry Requirements of the University of Malta as specified in Regulation 12 of the Admissions Regulations, 2016.
 Conditions apply.

 In cases where an applicant does not hold SEC qualifications, but has qualifications from other boards, the applicant may still be admitted following a favourable recommendation of the Admissions Board.